 Get informed, get involved Find out what's happening to women in the Chicago region.
 Sign up to received GoWomen, our monthly enewsletter, and updates about events.
 Or step up and make some new connections while you make a difference.

 Thank you for your interest in the Chicago Foundation for Women.
-We currently have no internships or employment opportunities available.

 Foundation announces fall 2014 grants to nonprofit programs that work to improve women and girls’ economic security and reproductive justice CHICAGO, IL (January 5, 2015) […]